tarAn-OD/PoWERSHELL-MOTD-ADMIN-MESSAGES/readme.txt

 Welcome to Simple Rcon Powershell Admin Messages by tarAn

-3 files all must be int he same folder.
+3 files all must be in the same folder.

 push_msg_to_server.ps1
 Adverts.txt